-The mission of the Directorate-General for Informatics (DIGIT) is to deliver digital services, enabling the effective implementation of EU policies and to support the Commission's internal administration.
+The mission of the Directorate-General for Informatics (DIGIT), led by Ms. Veronica Gaffey, is to deliver digital services, enabling the effective implementation of EU policies and to support the Commission's internal administration.
 With this goal in mind, DIGIT, as a trusted partner has the responsibility to provide the EC, and whenever appropriate other European Institutions and bodies, with high quality and innovative

-- Workplace solutions: creating new ways of working and collaborating for staff; - Business solutions: delivering information systems supporting rationalised business processes within the framework of the corporate IT Governance strategy; - Infrastructure solutions: providing reliable, cost-effective and secure infrastructure and services; - Effective solutions: aligning IT investments with business priorities, facilitating relationships with our strategic partners, balancing risk with business value for the Institution. - Support the modernisation of public administrations by promoting and facilitating interoperability so that European public administrations can work seamlessly and together across boundaries - Interoperability solutions.
+- Workplace solutions: creating new ways of working and collaborating for staff; - Business solutions: delivering information systems supporting rationalised business processes within the framework of the corporate IT Governance strategy: - Infrastructure solutions: providing reliable, cost-effective and secure infrastructure and services; - Effective solutions: aligning IT investments with business priorities, facilitating relationships with our strategic partners, balancing risk with business value for the Institution. - Support the modernisation of public administrations by promoting and facilitating interoperability so that European public administrations can work seamlessly and together across boundaries - Interoperability solutions.

-The Directorate-General for Informatics is also accountable for the coordination of the eCommission strategy and its implementation via the delivery of IT systems and services.
-Moreover, through the ISA2 programme, DIGIT facilitated the deployment of pan-European eGovernment services to administrations, citizens and enterprises/businesses.
+DG DIGIT is also accountable for the coordination of the eCommission strategy and its implementation via the delivery of IT systems and services.
+Moreover, through the ISA programme, which was replaced by Interoperable Europe, DIGIT facilitated the deployment of pan-European eGovernment services to administrations, citizens and enterprises/businesses.
 Finally, it is also responsible for developing the building blocks for digital government, under the Digital Europe Programme, the funding programme focused on bringing and ensuring a wide use of digital technologies by businesses, citizens and public administrations.